Container owners: Buy shipping containers directly from owners at best prices [+owner codes]

 Used containers in conditions like cargo-worthy are also suitable for shipping.
 Plus, cargo-worthy containers are a lot cheaper than new ones.
 The average price of a 20ft cargo-worthy unit in Los Angeles is $1,380.
 For a 40ft, you’re looking at $1,560 in Dallas.

 Looking for ‘used shipping containers for sale by owner near me’?
-Use the button below to find offers by container owners in your preferred location.
+Find offers by container owners in your preferred location on our container trading platform

 Storage container for sale by owner